-Several initiatives were taken in 2019 to further strengthen internal procedures and controls related to compliance.
-These include further developments of the Fraud Prevention System that includes a set of controls in financial processes aimed at preventing and detecting fraud.
-Several new corporate-wide controls were implemented in 2019.
+Several initiatives were taken in 2020 to further strengthen internal procedures and controls related to compliance.
+These include initiating a review of the business ethics and compliance reporting, monitoring and review framework.
+There were also further developments in the Fraud Prevention System, including adjustment to existing controls in financial processes.
+Corporate- wide projects focusing on fraud prevention were executed and strengthened controls will be implemented in 2021.